- Pastor Balu Saste to receive judgment in religious freedom case in India

 Rise in violence against Christians

 Pastors Balu, his wife, his son, and members of his congregation were violently attacked and later detained by the police.
-A group of Hindu extremists stormed their church during a service beating and harassing worshipers.
+A group of nationalists stormed their church during a service beating and harassing worshipers.
 The police came and arrested Pastor Balu and his family, stripped them of their clothes, beat them, and kept them detained without bail for three days.
 They were convicted of forced conversions and are now awaiting judgment of their appeal at the Sessions Court.

 In 2019, violence against Christians has risen significantly.
 In January and February, the United Christian Forum and ADF India documented more than 50 violent mob attacks against Christians in 13 different states across India.
 The attacks often take a similar shape and rarely receive any police attention.
 A mob will arrive at a prayer meeting or Christian gathering, shout abuse and harassment, and beat up those in attendance including women and children.
 Then, like in the case of Pastor Balu, the pastors or priests are usually arrested by the police under false allegations of forced conversions.